JasonPollman/NoTpl/README.md

 - **toString()**
   * Returns the template's tid and filename.
 - **update()**
-  * Returns a partial render of the template, if it has been fully rendered at least once.
+  * Returns a partial render of the template if it has been fully rendered already, null otherwise.
 - **output()**
   * Returns the output of the last render.